CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Configure-Integrations/Integrate-NetQ-with-Your-LDAP-Server.md

 ### Provide Your LDAP Server Information

 To connect to your LDAP server, you need the URI and bind credentials.
 The URI identifies the location of the LDAP server.
-It is comprised of a  FQDN (fully qualified domain name) or IP address, and the port of the LDAP server where the LDAP client can connect.
-For example: myldap.mycompany.com or 192.168.10.2.
-Typically port 389 is used for connection over TCP or UDP.
-In production environments, a secure connection with SSL can be deployed.
+It comprises a FQDN (fully qualified domain name) or IP address, and the port of the LDAP server where the LDAP client can connect.
+For example: *myldap.mycompany.com* or *192.168.10.2*.
+Typically you use port 389 for connection over TCP or UDP.
+In production environments, you deploy a secure connection with SSL.
 In this case, the port used is typically 636.
 Setting the **Enable SSL** toggle automatically sets the server port to 636.

 ### Specify Your Authentication Method

 Two methods of user authentication are available: anonymous and basic.

 - **Anonymous**: LDAP client does not require any authentication.
 The user can access all resources anonymously.
 This is not commonly used for production environments.
 - **Basic**: (Also called Simple) LDAP client must provide a bind DN and password to authenticate the connection.
 When selected, the **Admin** credentials appear: Bind DN and Bind Password.
-The distinguished name (DN) is defined using a string of variables.
+You define the distinguished name (DN) using a string of variables.
 Some common variables include:

     | Syntax | Description or Usage |
     | -------- | -------------------------- |